ananthakumaran/paisa/docs/reference/config.md

 # OPTIONAL, DEFAULT: en-IN
 locale: en-IN

+# The time zone used to parse and format dates.
+If not set, system
+# time zone will be used.
+Example values are Asia/Kolkata,
+# America/New_York, etc
+#
+# OPTIONAL, DEFAULT: system timezone
+time_zone: ""

 # First month of the financial year.
 This can be set to 1 to follow
 # January to December.
 #